 With an indoor composter, think of a design that is compact so it can be hidden in a cupboard or doesn’t take up much space on a worktop.
 The best kitchen composters should take aesthetics and odour control seriously.
 If it will be visible in your home, design is important so it fits in with your interior decor.

 Keeping pests like rats, foxes or even bears away from your compost is also a consideration.
 With pests like mice or rats, they can even make nests in your compost heap if it isn’t secure.
 If you live in an area where pests will be a problem, choose a compost bin that is sealed and ideally is located off the ground.

 Also, brush up on a list of things you can and cannot compost.
 There are hundreds of items that can be put in the bin, but one wrong material such as meat or inorganic waste can seriously disrupt the whole process.

 If you go for a basic model, one of the best features to look out for is a charcoal filter.
 The natural absorbent properties of charcoal means any bad smells will be drawn out of the bin and into the filter.
 Although these need to be changed every six months, it is worth having them especially if you choose a home composter that is in your kitchen or basement.
 A sealable, airtight lid will also help prevent bad smells.

 Some Make Compost Tea

 Another great feature on a composter is the ability to collect compost tea.
 This liquid is what is collected when the compostables break down.
-Some models of composter allow this to be collected in a tray underneath or it can be drained off through a tap.
+Some models of composter allow this to be collected in a tray underneath or it can be drained off through a spigot.
 This is a really effective, natural fertilizer when diluted with water.

 Better Mixing and Aeration